 Patient impact in 2021: Psychological Support at Diagnosis of a Rare Disease

-When a patient and their family are faced with a rare disease diagnosis, we understand how confusing, painful and lonely a moment it can be.
-The mental health impact cannot be underestimated and while there is lots of good news coming from the world of rare diseases – most notably the publication of the 2021 Govt framework – we felt compelled to see if we might be able to support the community in some small way around this specific mental health challenge.
+When those affected are faced with a rare disease diagnosis, we understand how confusing, painful and lonely a moment it can be.
+The mental health impact cannot be underestimated and while there is lots of good news coming from the world of rare diseases we felt compelled to see if we might be able to support the community in some small way around this specific mental health challenge.

 Our clients serve diverse patient populations.
 We’re particularly interested to hear about those which are under represented.
 Would yours benefit from a research study?
 If so - we want to hear about it.Let’s talk.